AADITYAPRABALCHAWLA/Internship-Update-Bristlecone/README.md

 # 24th August
-1. Attended a meeting about planting more trees in Pune and Noida offices area
+1. Attended a meeting about planting more trees in Pune and Noida offices area under Green Initiative Plan.
 2. Collaborated with my team to understand complex product metrics.

 # 25th August